-Ethereum wallet imToken raises $10M Series A from IDG to expand in the U.S., Asia and Africa
+Ethereum wallet imToken raises $10M Series A from IDG to expand in the US, Asia and Africa

 Founded in 2016 by chief executive officer Ben He and based in Hangzhou, imToken’s core market is currently China.
 The company supports 30,000 tokens, claims more than 4 million monthly active users and says it handled $35 million in pass-through transactions last year.

-He tells TechCrunch that the company will use its new capital to study local regulations and launch imToken 2.0 international in new markets.
+He tells TechCrunch the company will use its new capital to study local regulations and launch imToken 2.0 international in new markets.
 It will focus first on Southeast Asia before looking toward other Asian countries, like Korea, Japan and India, where “regulations are maturing quickly and as a result we’re doing our due diligence amid increasing scrutiny from local governments,” He says.

 Then imToken will concentrate on countries in Africa, including Nigeria, where they already have a user base.
 Its expansion into the U.S. will happen at the same time as the rest of its international roll out.